Solar panel warranties explained: what Perth buyers actually need to know

 Making a performance warranty claim

-Performance warranty claims are rare but procedurally demanding when they do arise:
+Performance warranty claims are rare but procedurally demanding.
+You'll need:

-- Evidence the panel is underperforming: monitoring data showing output, ideally with irradiance data to prove the test conditions (or an independent PV technician's report)
+- Evidence of underperformance: monitoring data showing output, ideally with irradiance data to confirm test conditions, or an independent PV technician's report

 - Panel serial numbers and model